1. Committee on Elections

 2. Only a white background may be used.

 15. Use of AFSA Resources

-B. To implement this policy, the Committee on Elections will screen all written and electronic communications between AFSA and any significant portion of its membership, including, but not limited to, the January 2017 – June 2017 issues of The Foreign Service Journal, AFSA News, and the AFSA Retiree Newsletter prior to publication.
+B. To implement this policy, the Committee on Elections will screen all written and electronic communications between AFSA and any significant portion of its membership, including, but not limited to, the January/February 2023 – May 2023 issues of The Foreign Service Journal, AFSA News, and the AFSA Retirement Newsletter prior to publication.

 C. AFSA representatives at posts abroad, when acting in their capacity as AFSA representatives, must scrupulously avoid actions tending to favor one candidate over another.
 Specifically, they have been instructed in that capacity to reject any requests to distribute or post campaign literature for candidates and must return such material to the requester.
 There are no restrictions on activities of AFSA representatives when they are acting in their personal capacities as individual AFSA members on their own time using their own resources.

 D. AFSA staff has been directed to avoid any action that gives advantage to one candidate over another and to deal with candidates only as instructed by the Committee on Elections.

 E. Any concern regarding use of AFSA publications and communications, or of AFSA staff and resources, should be brought to the attention of the Committee on Elections.
 See Section (20) for contact information.

 16. Sanctions for Violations

 A. The Committee on Elections has a responsibility to ensure that the elections are carried out in an equitable manner and in compliance with the LMRDA.
 Candidates and/or slates that violate campaign rules, knowingly or unknowingly, may receive the following sanctions.
 For example:

 1. Providing opponents with opportunity to contact voters,